wpninjas/dojo/README.md

 ♫ Welcome to the DOJO, We got PHP,
   We got all the versions you want
-  Vagrant is it's name ♫
+  Vagrant is its name ♫

 ## Getting Started